 - Boarding: No

-- Extracurricular activities offered: There are many co-curricular opportunities, such as dance, creative art, music, and sports, to ensure the school experience is both challenging and rich.
-Learning outside the classroom provides students with the increased opportunity to express themselves through their Creative Arts program; challenge themselves through their Sports program and Camps; and engage in the community through their Excursions and Work Experience program.
+- Extracurricular activities offered: The school offers many co-curricular opportunities, including dance, creative arts, music, and sports, to ensure a challenging and rich school experience.
+Learning outside the classroom provides students with greater opportunities to express themselves through their Creative Arts program, challenge themselves through their Sports program and Camps, and engage with the community through their Excursions and Work Experience program.

 - Transport Options: Students can apply for transport to and from school through the Department of Education’s assisted school travel program.
 For independent walkers, the train station is 1.2km or a 15-minute walk.